Main Content

 Connect MATLAB Project to GitLab

-You need to connect your MATLAB project to your remote repository so that you can push your changes to the remote GitLab repository and allow GitLab to automate a CI pipeline for the project.
+Connect your MATLAB project to your remote repository so that you can push your changes to the remote GitLab repository and allow GitLab to automate a CI pipeline for the project.

-Configure Template to use GitLab Runner
+Configure Template to Use GitLab Runner

 1. Copy the GitLab template into your project folder.
 The GitLab template file is generic and can work with any project.
 In MATLAB, change your current folder to your project root and enter: